iDigitalFlame/Scripts/README.md

-# My Random Script SNippets and Code
+# Scripts and Code Snippets

-Scripts and stuff I write that dosen't have a specific project attached to it go here.

-Scripts are broken out by the various programming languages.
+This repository contains some code and tools that I have created over the years to help automate and improve some processes.

+Some of them are exploits but don't exactly fit in https://github.com/iDigitalFlame/redteam-tools The rest of the tools are broken up by languages.

 Don't use it to break other people's stuff.
 Legal use only please.
 I am NOT responsible for what you do to your (or anyone elses's) systems.